-The addition of banana, almonds, and hemp seeds makes this low fodmap strawberry smoothie creamy and satiating—nothing quite like a naturally sweet and creamy strawberry smoothie.
+Adding banana, almonds, and hemp seeds makes this low fodmap strawberry smoothie creamy and satiating—nothing quite like a naturally sweet and creamy strawberry smoothie.

 Are strawberries low fodmap?

-Strawberries have been tested to be low fodmap in a 65g serve by the Monash University, approximately five medium strawberries.
-A 75g serving of strawberries is moderate in fodmaps as this amount contains excess fructose.
+Strawberries have been tested to be low fodmap in a 65g serve by Monash University.
+According to the Monash app, this is five medium strawberries.
+A 75g serving of strawberries is moderate in fodmaps as this amount of strawberries contains excess fructose.
+If you are intolerant to excess fructose or experience IBS symptoms after consuming excess fructose, then be sure to stick to the recommended low fodmap portion size of 5 strawberries.

 In severe cases of SIBO, people may react to all the fodmaps.
 Yet, someone further along their healing SIBO journey may only react to specific fodmap foods or very high fodmap foods, so tune in to your body to find out which fodmaps you are reacting to.

-Benefits of this low fodmap strawberry smoothie
+Nutritional Benefits of this low fodmap strawberry smoothie

-Strawberries are an excellent source of vitamin C for immune support and are one of the top anti-oxidant rich fruits to combat inflammation.
+Strawberries are an excellent source of vitamin C for immune support and are one of the top antioxidant rich fruits to combat inflammation.
 Excess inflammation caused by immune system activation leads to tissue damage over time.

 Folate is required for the MTHFR gene and in strawberries in decent amounts.
 And if you didn’t know, there is a connection between MTHFR gene mutations and SIBO.

 It only takes 5 minutes to measure and blend this creamy low fodmap strawberry banana smoothie for anyone following the low fodmap diet.
-I kept the smoothie spice free although vanilla extract powder, cinnamon, and cardamon would blend beautifully in this low fodmap smoothie.
+I kept the smoothie spice free, although vanilla extract powder, cinnamon, and cardamon would blend beautifully in this low fodmap smoothie.

 I love starting my day with smoothies as they are fresh, easy, and gentle on the digestive system.
 Frequently I am not super hungry in the morning, yet I need something to eat as I am a mom of a busy baby.
-This low fodmap smoothie hits the spot is super tasty and easy to make.
-So bring out your blender, measure all the ingredients and enjoy this creamy, vegan low fodmap strawberry smoothie.

 Low Fodmap Strawberry Smoothie – Creamy, Vegan & Healthy